ddeleon1934/ddeleon1934/README.md

-# Hi there 👋
+# Hi there!
+I'm Daniel Deleon 👋

-Hello there!
-I'm Daniel Deleon, and this is my GitHub profile, where I'm documenting my journey in software development.
+This is my GitHub profile, where I'm documenting my journey in software development.
 I recently earned a Master's of Applied Computer Science from Columbus State University.
 Currently, my professional background includes over twelve years in accounting, a field I am still actively engaged in.

 ---